tsugicloud/website/user/pages/03.about/02.documentation/02.faq/default.md

 **Can I build my own educational tool like these tools?**

-These tools are all built using a freem and 100% open source framework called <a href="https://www.tsugi.org/" target="_blank">Tsugi</a>.
+These tools are all built using a free and 100% open source framework called <a href="https://www.tsugi.org/" target="_blank">Tsugi</a>.
 The Tsugi web site has details on how to get started developing educational tools using Tsugi.

 **How do I submit a tool I have written to host it on TsugiCloud?**